mantono/goto/README.md

 - `goto select -n 20 rust` - List the 20 first bookmarks with the tag "rust"
 - `goto select -s 0.5 git` - List all bookmarks with the tag git and a matching score of at least 0.5

+Editing a bookmark is then done by selecting it from the list and chosing the appropiate action.
 ## Bookmarks File
 ```json
 {